mwoss/railway-ephemeral-ops/README.md

 * **User auth and permissions:**
   * Implement user authentication and permissions (RBAC) to prevent unauthorized usage.
+  * Yes, user can mine cryptos on your deployed publicly copy of this service 💸

 * **Editor improvements:**
   * Add syntax highlighting for the "command" input field.